ban-lee/ffxiv-island-sanctuary/README.md

 wasn't enough and scheduling took forever.
 So I made a small tool to help!

 **Features**
-- Choose only the products the give the coveted Efficiency Bonus!
+- Choose only the handicrafts the give an Efficiency Bonus!
-- View the Popularity x Supply value bonus next to the products!
+- View the Popularity x Supply value bonus next to the handicrafts!

 ## Credits
 - Many thanks to Nekkowe who compiled a ton of data and info on the Island Sanctuary Workshops in this amazing